eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 star_history_name = '1p0Msun_TtauEddington_history.data'
 ```

+**Task:** Change the name of your history file.
 Now you can `./rn` and watch the star evolve.

-Once it is done, try using a different atmospheric boundary condition and see what changes!
+Once it is done running, try using a different atmospheric boundary condition and see what changes!

 {{< details title="Hint" closed="true" >}}